DyonvVr/py-auto-translate/README.md

 # py-auto-translate
-The aim of this Python script is to provide an automatic multilingual translation of text bodies of language learning purposes.
+The aim of this Python script is to provide an automatic multilingual translation of text bodies for language learning purposes.

 Besides bare translation, it offers a mode for word-by-word translation accompanying the text translation, for easy lookup and better understanding of new words.
 This was inspired by Ilya Frank's reading method, about which you can read more [here](http://english.franklang.ru/index.php?option=com_content&view=article&id=1&Itemid=11).